Notalib/LYT/doc/test-script.md

     - 3: Log on using incorrect username without illegal characters + correct password

-    - 4: Log on with 'Capslock' on

-    - 5: Log on with non-UTF8-username
+    - 4: Log on with non-UTF8-username

-    - 6: Log on with non-UTF8-password
+    - 5: Log on with non-UTF8-password

-    - 7: Log on correctly, close tab, open it again.
+    - 6: Log on correctly, close tab, open it again.
 Still logged in?

-    - 8: Log on another device, then log off.
+    - 7: Log on another device, then log off.
 Still logged on in first session?

-    - 9: Log on correctly, log off, close tab, return to page.
+    - 8: Log on correctly, log off, close tab, return to page.
 Still logged off?

-    - 10: Log on with 'guest/anypassword', check that you can play the books on the shelf, use the search engine, but only play the freely available books in the database.
+    - 9: Log on with 'guest/anypassword', check that you can play the books on the shelf, use the search engine, but only play the freely available books in the database.

-    - 11: Log on as guest, log off, then log on as normal user.
+    - 10: Log on as guest, log off, then log on as normal user.
 Check your profile: are you registered as the right user.

-    - 12: Log on a normal user, then log off and log on as another normal user.
+    - 11: Log on a normal user, then log off and log on as another normal user.
       Repeat above profile check.